smo0ths/UE4CommOpti/README.md

 grass.DensityScale=0.6
 grass.MaxUpdateFrequency=10
 foliage.DiscardDataOnLoad=1
 grass.DiscardDataOnLoad=1
 ; EXTRA
 r.ReflectionEnvironment=0
 r.TiledDeferredShading=0
 r.Decal.FadeScreenSizeMult=0
+r.Decal.StencilSizeThreshold=0
 r.SkeletalMeshLODRadiusScale=0.25
 t.MaxFPS=400
 ; END

-Set in-game graphics settings to medium to get FXAA/TXAA to work when you want to change them on or off.
+Set in-game graphics settings to medium to get AA to work in game on/off.

-Updated for Squad v9~
+Updated for Squad v9.1

 The above is for max fps, below for more configs and stuff.

 Skip intro video: